 Instead, God expects you to make the most of all that He has entrusted to you – your time, talent, and treasure.

-If you fear rejection, then know this: Even Jesus was rejected and He is perfect!
+If you suffer from a spirit of rejection, then know this: Even Jesus was rejected and He is perfect!

-How Jesus responded to rejection can teach us a lot about how to handle rejection in our own lives.
+How Jesus responded to rejection can teach us a lot about how to handle a spirit of rejection in our own lives.